wavefrontHQ/docs/pages/doc/metrics_security.md

 </tbody>
 </table>

-When you apply these rules, the user group has access to the metrics starting with the `cpu.` prefix and point tag `env=dev`.
+When you apply these rules, the users included in the user group will have access to the metrics starting with the `cpu.` prefix and point tag `env=dev`.

-{% include important.html content=" **Allow CPU metrics** overrides **Block all** only if in the  **Allow CPU metrics** rule you include an existing point tag or a source, i.e. only when you narrow down the set of metrics.
-Otherwise, the **Block all** rule will override all other rules in your Metrics Security Policy." %}
+{% include important.html content="If, in the above combination, the rule that allows access (**Allow CPU metrics**) uses only point tags or sources as metrics dimensions, the users in the group will not see metrics in the Metrics Browser and autocomplete will not work for them."%}

 See the Examples below for some scenarios.